Auguste-Réal Angers: Delve into Politics

 After being re-elected to his seat in Montmorency, in 1875 he was appointed as Government leader in the Legislative Assembly and Attorney General in 1876.
 Since the Premier of Quebec at the time Charles Boucher de Boucherville was sitting in the Legislative Council, the appointed Upper Chamber of the Province, Angers acted as the voice to the government in the Legislative Assembly helping pass key legislation.
 He continued to act in this role for multiple years.

 In 1879, Angers lost his seat by 14 votes in a general election.
 Afterwards, he ran for Federal Parliament in a by-election winning the Montmorency seat.
 Shortly afterwards he was appointed as puisne judge of the Superior Court for Montmagny district.

 He settled down in a town on the St. Lawrence River.

-In 1887 Angers accepted an appointment making him Lieutenant Governor of the Province of Quebec.
+In 1887 Angers accepted an appointment making him Lieutenant Governor of the province of Quebec.

 In December 1892 he accepted an appointment as a Senator and was given an agriculture portfolio in John Sparrow David Thompson's Ministry.
 He continued in this capacity until 1895 where he resigned and briefly took up the post of President of the Privy Council before retiring from politics.

+In 1895, Angers was offered an appointment to the Supreme Court of Canada, but he declined the offer.